Create an embed API with JSON Web Tokens

 https://app.sigmacomputing.com/{organization-slug}/workbook/{workbook_id}?:jwt={JWT VALUE}&:embed=true

-For a detailed discussion and demonstration of using JWT when embedding Sigma, see the QuickStart: Secure Embedding with JWT.
+For a detailed discussion and demonstration of using JWT when embedding Sigma, see Embedding 03: Using JWT Claims and Embed Parameters in the Sigma QuickStarts.